 - There is a strengthening of regional perspectives.
-As the extended scope of smart cities is recognised, smart city programmes are developing collaboration networks across combined authorities, county authorities, and regional agencies.
+As the extended scope of smart cities is recognised, smart city programmes are developing collaborative networks across combined authorities, county authorities and regional agencies.

 - The partner ecosystems needed to deliver a smart city vision have to grow in many directions.
 The increasingly important role that local universities are playing in shaping and developing urban innovation programmes, for example, is notable.

 - There’s a need to develop more integrated approaches to city issues.
 A growing number of projects recognise the interconnection between transport, health, energy and housing, for example, and the need to assess the impact of innovations across these traditional silos.